pytorch/hydra-torch/OVERVIEW.md

 from hydra_configs.torch.optim import AdamConf
 ```

-This will retain compatibility even with repositories that define configs for hydra outside of the `hydra-torch` repo as long as they follow this pattern.
+This approach ensures interoperability with repositories that define configs for hydra outside of the `hydra-torch` repo as long as they follow this pattern.

 ##### Metapackage